Baltic maritime trade (c. 1400–1800): Sweden

 The Thirty Years' War greatly hindered Denmark’s attempt at Baltic control.
 At this time, Sweden began to successfully campaign in Jutland and forced the Danish to give up many territories along the Sound and into the Baltic.
 The late seventeenth century would become known as Sweden’s Age of Greatness and would last until 1721.
 During this time, Sweden’s control of the Baltic reached from the Sound to Riga.
 During Sweden’s Baltic dominion, the Dutch navy intervened in order to protect their commercial interests.
 This led to a peace treaty in 1660 between Sweden and Denmark, along with negotiations between the English and Dutch.

 By the 1640s, Sweden had become the Dutch’s main trading partner in the Baltic region.
 Roughly half of Sweden’s imports passed through Amsterdam’s staple market.
 The Netherlands took all Swedish copper exports, about 40 per cent of iron exports, and around 75 per cent of Finnish tar output.

 In 1667, Sweden changed its mercantilist policies once again by imposing tolls on salt and wine that were shipped from foreign markets, greatly undermining trade coming from Amsterdam.
-The Dutch then sent their navy into the Baltic, and with the Danish, defeated the Swedes in 1679.
-This defeat led to a treaty that would result in the recovery of the Dutch’s trade in the Sound.
+The Dutch then sent their navy into the Baltic, and with the Danish, defeated the Swedes in a naval battle in 1679.
+The treaty that followed the Scanian War would result in the recovery of the Dutch’s trade in the Sound.

-Danish-Norse
+Danish-Norwegian

 Denmark and Norway worked to maintain their mercantilist policies that would decrease their dependence on Amsterdam and the Dutch Republic as a whole.
 A treaty was signed in 1688 after the Danish attempted to impose tariffs on Dutch trading, but the Dutch held much less power in Denmark after this.
-The Dutch and the Norse began to trade directly with the English and French and avoided Amsterdam as a main trading port.
+The Dutch and the Norwegian began to trade directly with the English and French and avoided Amsterdam as a main trading port.